 Included in tour:

-- 7 nights in a ***star hotel, in Madrid, Cordoba, Seville and Granada
+- 7 nights in hotels of Madrid, Cordoba, Seville and Granada

 - tickets to Royal Palace (Madrid)